patrickbucher/learning-rust/diary.md

 # Day 37 (2024-04-30)

-I read through the first chapter in the RSSA book once.
+I read through the second chapter in the RSSA book once.
+During the day, I worked through all the example code.
+I learned about the `From<T>` trait, and how it works together with the `into()` method.

+This concludes my first full month of everyday Rust programming.

 # Day 36 (2024-04-29)